inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### Dart/Flutter

 - The Dart/Flutter experience was different.
-- Bugs existed as well but the overall the onboarding was awesome
+- Bugs existed as well, but the overall the onboarding was awesome.
 - Reasons:
-  - Flutter was mostly declarative and DOM-like
+  - Flutter was mostly declarative and DOM-like.
   - Flutter/Dart tooling made it rewarding to not just use `dynamic` but almost always use explicit static typing.
-Why?
+  - Why? <mdi-arrow-right />

 ---